Nando-C/UnQ-FE/README.md

 ## App Use

-The main idea behind this application is to provide the venue with a unique QR-code per table or Point Of Service/POS (which is generated automagically by the app), So when the customer wants to place an order, simply scan the QR code selct the items and pay.
+The main idea behind this application is to provide the venue with a unique QR-code per table or Point Of Service/POS (which is generated automagically by the app), so when the customer wants to place an order, simply scan the QR code select the items and pay.

 So for this purpose, the app has two user interfaces: